 Seller: “I have several pieces that are less expensive, would it be helpful to see those?”

 Seller: “This work is rather heavy to bring home, especially if you’re flying out tomorrow.
 I have some shipping options that make delivery convenient.
 Would you like to review these options?”

 Closing the Sale

-Your promotion and buyer engagement efforts will ideally culminate in a close to sell your work.
-“Closing a sale” refers to the moment when you ask the customer if they are ready to make a purchase, or when the customer indicates that they want to make a purchase.
+Your promotion and buyer engagement efforts will ideally culminate in a close.
+“Closing a sale” refers to the moment when you ask the customer if they are ready to make a purchase or when the customer indicates that they want to make a purchase.
 Many artists may not feel comfortable pushing people to buy, but often, customers need the nudge to make a move.
 If the thought of pressuring customers makes you feel awkward, know that there are good ways and bad ways to apply pressure.
 You may immediately think of an aggressive approach, like when you walk into a car dealership and the salesperson says, “So, which car are we buying today?”
 This example is high-pressure, too forward without an established rapport, and may make you walk right out the door.